 Here’s a gent who should be wearing pants at his navel.
 It just messes with his body proportions and shows how short his vest is.

 You see what I mean?
 Right now, you’re probably liking the look but you probably don’t have the thousands of dollars to buy those handmade garments.
 That’s okay, because there’s another way to get them!
-Just get a waist size bigger and pant size longer than what you’re used to, and BAM!
+Just get a waist size bigger than what you’re used to, and BAM!
 High waisted trousers.